-Air conditioning is a process we almost take for granted to work to cool our homes and buildings, but how does it actually work?
+Air conditioning is a process we almost take for granted to work to cool our homes and buildings, but how does it actually works?

 An air conditioner collects heated air from a space, processes it inside itself with f a refrigerant and a group of coils and then releases cool air into the same space where the hot air had originally been collected.

-An air conditioning system essentially has four key parts: an evaporator, a compressor, a condenser and an expansion device.
+An ac system essentially has four key parts: an evaporator, a compressor, a condenser and an expansion device.

 The air conditioner in a central heating and cooling system provides cool air through ductwork inside your home, by providing a process that draws out the warm air inside, removing its heat.
 In a split system, the compressor condenses and circulates the refrigerant through the outdoor unit, changing it from a gas to a liquid.